003random/003Recon/README.md

 ## recon

-This repository contains all my scripts that i made to automate alot of my recon and scanning.
+This repository contains some of my scripts that i made to automate alot of my recon and scanning.
 These files are free to take, edit and share.